-The SPI module consists of a 16-bit Shift register, SPI1SR, used for shifting data in and out, and a Buffer register, SPI1BUF.
-A Control register, SPI1CON, configures the module.
-Additionally, a Status register, SPI1STAT, indicates various status conditions.
+The SPI module consists of a 16-bit shift register, SPI1SR, used for shifting data in and out, and a buffer register, SPI1BUF.
+A control register, SPI1CON, configures the module.
+Additionally, a status register, SPI1STAT, indicates various status conditions.

-The serial interface consists of 4 pins: SDI1 (serial data input), SDO1 (serial data output), SCK1 (shift clock input or output) and $\overline{SS1}$ (active low slave select).
+The serial interface consists of 4 pins: SDI1 (Serial Data Input), SDO1 (Serial Data Output), SCK1 (Shift Clock Input or Output), and SS1 (active-low Slave Select).

-In Master mode operation, SCK is a clock output, but in Slave mode, it is a clock input.
+In Master mode operation, SCK1 is a clock output, but in Slave mode, it is a clock input.

-A series of eight (8) or sixteen (16) clock pulses shifts out bits from the SPI1SR to the SDO1 pin and simultaneously shifts in data from the SDI1 pin.
-An interrupt is generated when the transfer is complete and the corresponding Interrupt Flag bit (SPI1IF) is set.
-This interrupt can be disabled through an Interrupt Enable bit (SPI1IE).
+A series of eight (8) or sixteen (16) clock pulses shift out bits from the SPI1SR to SDO1 pin, and simultaneously, shifts in data from SDI1 pin.
+An interrupt is generated when the transfer is complete and the corresponding interrupt flag bit (SPI1IF) is set.
+This interrupt can be disabled through an interrupt enable bit (SPI1IE).